ascalco/aswebsite/content/research-bites/research-bites-pricing-plans.md

 ---
-title: "Increase subscription rates using the decoy effect"
+title: "Increase the chances to involve users using the decoy effect"
 author: "Andrea Scalco"
 date: "28/08/2020"
 output: html_document